-- To ensure registers are coded accurately and follow up with any staff who have not taken their register. - To coordinate with the Heads of Year on the daily 'hot' list. - To telephone home on a student's first day of absence if this is not previously explained. - To follow up absences and address concerns with students and agree on strategies to improve attendance.
+- To ensure registers are coded accurately and follow up with any staff who have not taken their register. - To coordinate with the Heads of Year on the daily 'focus' list. - To telephone home on a student's first day of absence if this is not previously explained. - To follow up absences and address concerns with students and agree on strategies to improve attendance.

-The Role of the Student Services Manager
+The Role of the Attendance Manager

-- To liaise regularly with the member of LT responsible for Attendance and Punctuality, to discuss attendance issues. - To liaise with the Sixth Form Team to discuss attendance issues and review intervention, where appropriate. - To carry out a home visit if there is no parental contact within two days, where possible, with support from another member of the pastoral team. - To liaise with external agencies (e.g. Education Welfare Service or Malden Oaks alternative provision) if students are on the Red intervention list - To provide Heads of Year and Heads of Key Stage, with weekly attendance reports, including Persistent Absence list, from SIMs.
+- To liaise regularly with the member of LT responsible for Attendance and Punctuality, to discuss attendance issues. - To liaise with the Sixth Form Team to discuss attendance issues and review intervention, where appropriate. - To carry out a home visit if there is no parental contact within two days, where possible, with support from another member of the pastoral team. - To liaise with external agencies (e.g. Education Welfare Service or Malden Oaks alternative provision) if students are on the Red intervention list - To provide Heads of Year and Heads of Key Stage, with weekly attendance reports, including Persistent Absence list, from Arbor. - To attend any necessary legal meetings with regards to attendance.